Golden age of cricket: Test cricket

 Test cricket between England and Australia was well established by the time the Australians visited England in the 1890 season.
 The two countries played 15 series between 1890 and 1914 including the 1912 Triangular Tournament, in which South Africa took part.
-It was during the "Golden Age" that Test cricket first achieved its hegemony over other forms of first-class cricket.
+It was during the "Golden Age" that Test cricket first achieved its hegemony over other forms of cricket.

 England's captains against Australia were W. G. Grace, Andrew Stoddart, Archie MacLaren, Plum Warner, Stanley Jackson, A. O. Jones, Frederick Fane, Johnny Douglas, and C. B. Fry.
 Australia's captains against England were Billy Murdoch, Jack Blackham, George Giffen, Harry Trott, Joe Darling, Hugh Trumble, Monty Noble, Clem Hill and Syd Gregory.

 South Africa had played their first Test in 1888–89, but initially they were very weak; up to 1898–99 they had played eight Tests against England and lost them all.
 They played Australia for the first time in 1902–03 and had the limited satisfaction of avoiding defeat in one of the three matches.
 However, in 1905–06, they won a series against England by four matches to one, thanks partly to the emergence of four googly bowlers: Reggie Schwarz, Bert Vogler, Aubrey Faulkner, and Gordon White.
 Schwarz had learnt how to bowl the googly from its originator, Bernard Bosanquet, while in England and had passed on the secret to the others.
 On South Africa's next tour of England, in 1907, they narrowly lost the Test series one-nil with two matches drawn, but in 1909-10 won by three matches to two.
 After that, however, their results declined, although the 1910–11 series in Australia was competitive.

 Philadelphian cricket

 The period also saw the brief flowering of Philadelphian cricket.
-Three tours were undertaken to England during which the side played on level terms with the leading counties.
-The Philadelphians played ten first-class games on their final tour in 1908, winning four and losing six.
+Three tours were undertaken to England during which the team played on level terms with the leading counties.
+The Philadelphians played ten important matches on their final tour in 1908, winning four and losing six.
 This tour was notable for the outstanding bowling of Bart King, who took 87 wickets and topped the England bowling averages with 11.01 runs per wicket.
 This was not bettered until 1958 when Les Jackson of Derbyshire posted an average of 10.99.